AtharvaPagare/100DaysOfMLCode/README.md

 # Day 4:
 10/1/2019
-Finished with basics of Git and GIthub.
+Finished with basics of Git and Github course.
 I also finished learning the details of exploratory data analysis with the help of ths course - https://www.coursera.org/learn/data-analysis-with-python/home

+# Day 5:
+11/01/2019
+Revised concepts of Regression and Regularization with a notebook.
+Also learned about various seaborn plotting function for continous and categorical feature selection.